mhpatel96/GitMarkdownGuide/Github guide.md

 This conflict needs to be resolved in file explorer.

 Opening the conflicted file shows the header "HEAD" prefixing the current text in the main branch with the conflicting text from the "UpdateText" branch beneath.

+### Pull Requests

+The pull request name is slightly misleading, in actuality it is a merge request.
+When making changes on a branch, some repositories will not allow a direct merge back into main.

+A pull request involves adding reviewers who will then have to manually review and approve of any changes before git merges the working branch into "main".
+Git will trial run the merge before the pull request to ensure there are no conflicts.

+### Merge Conflicts

+If a file being merged has been changed on the branch being merged into in the interim, git will create a merge conflict.
+Conflict markers are added to files, and the desired changes need to be selected by the operator.

 # Github guide